Chart your course to visit one of the world’s most spectacular coastlines.

 Become a steward of a rising tide.

-20,000 square feet of public space between Salter and Sackville Streets will house high-quality small local businesses, arts and entertainment.
+20,000 square feet of public space between Salter and Sackville Streets the area houses high-quality small local businesses, arts and entertainment.

-The “New Place” includes Sands at Salter, a performance stage, and lots of public seating.
-Eight gender-neutral public washrooms, including two accessible washrooms, enhanced lighting and landscaping.
+The area includes Sands at Salter and the popular nearby waterfront hammocks, and enhanced public seating.
+Eight gender-neutral public washrooms, including two accessible washrooms, enhanced lighting and landscaping are also part of the area.

 The vendor lineup includes: